PolarisSS13/Polaris/code/modules/overmap/README.md

 Its name and icon (if non-standard) vars will be applied to resulting overmap object.
 'mapy' and 'mapx' vars are optional, sector will be assigned random overmap coordinates if they are not set.
 Has two important vars:
 	obj_type	-	type of overmap object it spawns.
-Could be overriden for custom overmap objects. landing_area -	type of area used as inbound shuttle landing, null if no shuttle landing area.
+Could be overridden for custom overmap objects. landing_area -	type of area used as inbound shuttle landing, null if no shuttle landing area.

 Object could be placed anywhere on zlevel.
 Should only be placed on zlevel that should appear on overmap as a separate entitety.